icbi-lab/nextNEOpi/README.md

 `nextflow run rna.nf --reads1 --reads2 --tsv_file --vcf_file --single_end --phased_vcf --phased_vcf_tbi`

 ### Singularity
-The singularity mode has to be anabled in the params.config file and the path to the image has to be edited.
+The singularity mode has to be enabled in the params.config file and the path to the image has to be edited.

 ### Single-end reads:
 --single_end: sets parameter to TRUE (default false)